jaakkovuorio/PASE/1.Regulation_and_web_privacy/README.md

 <summary><strong>Use the Details tab of the cookie banner to answer the following</strong></summary>
 <br>

 * How many necessary cookies are there?
+  There are 73 strictly necessary cookies.
 * What happens if you try to disable necessary cookies?
 * List at least 6 different expiry times from the necessary cookies
 * List 3 different cookie types from necessary cookies